 There are lots of reasons to consider relocating to Asia.
 Home to some of the world’s greatest cities, there are tons of unique opportunities for expatriates from different walks of life.

 The beautiful city of Singapore boasts some of the lowest crime rates and tax rates in the world.
-The city of Bangkok allows you to enjoy a metropolitan lifestyle yet offers easy access to other parts of the region.
+Bangkok, the capital of Thailand, allows you to enjoy a metropolitan lifestyle and offers easy access to other parts of the region.

 The cost of living in Asia is much more affordable than in North America or Europe, making it a prime choice for business owners and business leaders.
 If you’re trying to start or grow a business, you’ll have easy access to some of the world’s best talent.
 And you’ll be able to hire that talent at an affordable price.

 The Best Asian Cities for Expats

 There are so many great locations that it can be difficult to decide exactly where you want to live.
 If you’re set on living in Thailand, you may want to be in Bangkok – but other expats find Pattaya alluring, and Chiang Mai is a top location for digital nomads.
 If Malaysia seems more appealing, Kuala Lumpur and Penang are excellent options.
 And Singapore is a top global location for anyone working in finance.